 Best practices for remote workers

-This is the most basic, but by no means the only step you should take to secure your company's files.
-Your employer may provide a recommended software for a company-issued device, but if you use your personal laptop for work, it's important to keep your system protected.
+Your employer may provide a recommended application for a company-issued device, but if you use your personal laptop for work, you need to keep your system protected.

 "Since many internet providers [offer] free antivirus software, we recommend that our employees use them on their personal laptops," said Venu Gooty, founder of MyBusinessGenie, a provider of small business software solutions.